Drug Discovery and Development MS

 • Official transcripts from all colleges and universities attended

-• References from at least three instructors or professionals
+• References from at least two instructors, supervisors or relevant professionals

 • Current resume